-Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
+Until 31 December 2018, leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
 Payments made under operating leases (net of any incentives received from the lessor) are charged to the consolidated income statement on a straight-line basis over the period of the lease.